tleguern/ansible-matomo/README.md

       ]
     }

-You might need to user a shell provider first to install ansible as well as your playground (group_vars, roles and vault keys).
+You might need to use a shell provider first to install ansible as well as your playground (group_vars, roles and vault keys).

 License
 -------